JamesStudd/UniProj-UserService/README.md

 To run:
 - Git clone / download this repo
 - CD into the installation
+- Change credentials.js to have some correct data to connect to a mongoose connection.
+Development one will be used when running normally, test one will be used when running "npm run test"
+- (If you want the emailing route to work) Change line 375 and 376 in /routes/users.js to be a gmail account.
 - Run "npm run build"
 - Run "npm run start" / "npm run dev" (with nodemon)